LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 	python3.9 -m pip install -e "git+https://github.com/rapidsai/cucim.git@v22.12.00#egg=cucim&subdirectory=python/cucim"
-## Optional) How to Compile smoothPatch's code if you have modified it :
+## Optional) How to compile smoothPatch's code if you have modified it :
 This step absolutely unnecessary unless you have modified smoothPatch.cpp and want to make use of your custom version.

 In this repository, a copy of smoothPatch.dll is already provided.